sderosiaux/every-single-day-i-tldr/README.md

 # 20-09-2020

+- https://cloud.google.com/blog/products/containers-kubernetes/how-gvisor-protects-google-cloud-services-from-cve-2020-14386 New container escape, to obtain root privileges on the host node.
+Hopefully we have gVisor on GCP!
 - https://medium.com/@codeboten/bpf-experiments-on-macos-9ad0cf21ea83 BPF Experiments on MacOS / TIL Remote-SSH using VSCode (doesn't work with a RPi :()

 # 18-09-2020